twotwentyseven/handbook/how-we-work.md

 Mostly, it's important to remember that it takes about 10-15 minutes for someone to start to focus on something and when they're distracted it can take them that same amount of time to get back into the zone.

-We're certainly not saying avoid ever talking with anyone... we're just saying be concious of other's time and they'll do the same for you.
+We're certainly not saying avoid ever talking with anyone... we're just saying be conscious of other's time and they'll do the same for you.

 ## You're Your Own Manager